-Everett Community College offers courses for adults who wish to improve their basic skills or English communication skills.
+Everett Community College offers courses for adults who wish to improve their basic skills, upgrade job employment skills, or prepare for college-level courses.
 Classes are offered in the day and evening, both on- and off-campus.
-The Basic Skills program provides instruction in reading, writing, and math at several levels.
-GED Test Preparation classes are also taught as part of the Basic Skills Program.
-Orientation and registration information is available through the Adult Education Office, 425-388-9291.
+The Adult Basic Education program provides instruction in reading, writing, and math at several levels.
+GED test preparation classes are also available.
+Orientation and registration information is available through the Transitional Studies Division Office, Rainier Hall 227, 425-388-9291.